aws-samples/aws-lambda-docker-serverless-inference/README.md

 - **XGBoost resources:**

   - [**Serverless XGBoost Model Serving**](xgboost-inference-docker-lambda):  This examples illustrates how to serve XGBoost model on Lambda Function to predict breast cancer.

+- **TensorFlow resources:**

+  - [**Serverless TensorFlow Model Serving**](tensorflow-inference-docker-lambda):  This examples illustrates how to serve TensorFlow model on Lambda Function for Object Detection.

 - **Deep Java Library (DJL) resources:**

   - [**Serverless Object Detection Model Serving with Deep Java Library (DJL)**](djl-object-detection-inference-docker-lambda):  This example illustrates how to serve TensorFlow Object Detection model on Lambda Function using [Deep Java Library (DJL)](http://djl.ai)..